View full screen

-Information on this page is provided as a service by the City of Livonia in response to resident questions and comments about the COVID-19 pandemic, which is a rapidly evolving outbreak.
+Information on this page is provided as a service by the City of Livonia in response to resident questions and comments about the COVID-19 pandemic.

-Our COVID-19 Situation Reports (see below) summarize the most recent statistics, national and state developments, and actions taken locally each day in a one-page, data-rich report produced by the City’s Director of Emergency Preparedness in conjunction with the communications team in Mayor Maureen Miller Brosnan’s office.
+Our COVID-19 Situation Reports (see below) summarize the most recent statistics, national and state developments, and actions taken locally in a one-page, data-rich report produced by Mayor Maureen Miller Brosnan’s office.

 Please refer to the Centers for Disease Control and Prevention for more complete information.